FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 Special Considerations, Advanced Usage, and Troubleshooting
 ===========================================================

-This section is devoted to special considerations, advanced usage, and troubleshooting.

 .. _deveny_flexure:

 Special Consideration: Flexure in DeVeny and How PypeIt Handles It
 ------------------------------------------------------------------

-The present standard method for flexure correction in the DeVeny camera is to apply a flexure shift based on the extracted sky spectrum during the main PypeIt run.
-This method will be applied automatically using the current DeVeny parameters, and you should use only single-pointing arcs for wavelength calibration (*e.g.*, taken at zenith or the position of the flatfield screen).
+The standard method for flexure correction in the DeVeny camera is to apply a shift based on the extracted sky spectrum during the main PypeIt run.
+This method is applied automatically using the current DeVeny parameters, and you should use only single-pointing arcs for wavelength calibration (*e.g.*, taken at zenith or the position of the flatfield screen).

-This default method of flexure correction computes a cross-correlation between the extracted sky spectrum and an archived spectrum (currently the sky above Cerro Paranal).
+This method of flexure correction computes a cross-correlation between the extracted sky spectrum and an archived spectrum (currently the sky above Cerro Paranal).
 To use a different sky spectrum, specify (*e.g.*, for the Mt.
 Hamilton, CA spectrum shown below):

 .. code-block:: ini